keithpitt/DKSupport/Readme.markdown

 `- (NSDate *)beginingOfDay;`

-Return an `NSDate` with the time portion set to the beginning of the day
+Return an `NSDate` with the time portion set to the beginning of the day (00:00:00)

     // Returns the begining of today
     NSDate * beginingOfDay = [[NSDate date] beginingOfDay];

 `- (NSDate *)endOfDay;`

-Return an `NSDate` with the time portion set to the beginning of the day
+Return an `NSDate` with the time portion set to the end of the day (23:59:59)

     // Returns the end of today
     NSDate * endOfDay = [[NSDate date] endOfDay];